 Here are three of my for-sure-never-going-to-do-because-I’ve-done-all-the-research-and-thinking-and-talking-about-it-so-don’t-try-to-tell-me-otherwise ideas that my baby girl completely changed my mind about:

-Then reality set in — my little munchkin nursed non-stop and I was just too darn exhausted to get up every 45 minutes.
-After a particularly rough night of sleep-deprivation, I did the unthinkable: I tucked her into our bed.
+Then, reality set in — my little munchkin nursed nonstop, and I was just too exhausted to get up every 45 minutes.
+After a particularly rough night of sleep deprivation, I did the unthinkable: I tucked her into bed with us.
 And guess what?
 We all slept soundly.
-She nursed as often as she needed, I got much-needed sleep and my husband didn't crush us or even steal all the pillows.
-So, I did some new research and reading and talking and discovered a new comfort (and, dare I say, joy) with co-sleeping.
+She nursed as often as she needed, I got some much-needed sleep, and my husband didn’t crush us or even steal all the pillows.
+So, I did some new research and reading and talking and discovered a new comfort (and, dare I say, joy) in co-sleeping.

 2. Sleep training

-We were in a blissful state of co-sleeping for over six months: all three of us safely, comfortably and happily tucked into bed together night after night.
+We were in a blissful state of co-sleeping for more than six months: all three of us safely, comfortably and happily tucked into bed together night after night.
 I sang co-sleeping’s praises: It’s natural!
-It’s beneficial for the baby and parents.
-It’s practiced all over the world.
+It’s beneficial for the baby and parents!
+It’s practiced all over the world!

 Do you know what isn’t natural or beneficial?
 Sleep training.
 I’ve done the research.

-But then my baby girl grew up, nursed less and turned into a party animal.
+But then my baby girl grew, nursed less and turned into a party animal.
 Gone were the nights of sweet baby breath on my cheeks, replaced by not-so-tiny baby punches and karate kicks to my head.
-After trying to gently convince her to take up residence in her crib (met with much resistance), I decided it was time to do something drastic.
-I did more research and reading and talking (again), and discovered my newfound comfort with sleep training.
+After trying to gently convince her to take up residence in her crib (a proposal met with much resistance), I decided it was time to do something drastic.
+I did more research and reading and talking (again), and discovered a newfound comfort in sleep training.

-My baby girl and I both had a rough few nights with the transition to her new room — Dad, of course, slept through it all like a rock — but here I am writing this very article while she is safely, happily and cozily sleeping on her own.
+My baby girl and I both had a few rough nights with the transition to her new room — The Rock (Dad) of course slept through it all — but here I am writing this very article while she is safely, happily and cozily sleeping on her own.

 3. Head shaving

 In my husband’s Vietnamese culture, it is traditional to shave a baby’s head so the hair grows back thicker and longer.
 He mentioned this to me while I was pregnant, and I laughed.
 He mentioned it again a few days after our baby was born, and I ran him off.
-He mentioned it right before her first birthday, and I practically threw him across the room.
-There is no evidence that shaving a baby's head will make her hair come back thicker (again, I did the research).
+He mentioned it right before her first birthday, and I practically ejected him from the room head first.
+There is no evidence that shaving a baby’s head will make the hair grow back thicker (again, I did the research)!

-But, she did have an Einstein-esque poof in the front, a mullet in the back and a tonsure in the middle.
-She was cute, but the hair didn't make for a great look.
-After a year of saying no, we took her to get her first haircut, the same cut as her father and uncles have.
+But she did have an Einstein-esque poof in the front, a mullet in the back and a tonsure in the middle of her pate.
+She was cute, but the hair didn’t make for a great look.
+After a year of saying no, we took her to get her first haircut — the same cut as her father and uncles have.

 We shaved the kid completely bald.

-So what did I learn from my baby?
-She’s now wearing a disposable diaper, in a pink sweater, eating chocolate chips.
-I learned to be open to making changes based on the day or week (or month or hour) to best suit our family's collective needs.
+So, what have I learned from my baby, this beautiful child who wears a disposable diaper and a pink sweater, and eats chocolate chips?
+The best lesson of all: To be open to making changes based on the day or week (or month or hour) that best suit our family’s collective needs.

 Raising a child shouldn’t be a battle of wills and convictions, approached without flexibility, but a walk through a changing landscape.
 There are ups, there are downs, but you’re always moving forward.
-And, when you find the path you’re on isn’t taking you in the direction you want, simply make a new one.
+And, when you find that the path you’re on isn’t taking you in the direction you want to go, simply make a new one.

 Everything you need to know but were too sleep deprived to ask!
 Get ParentMap's go-to local guide for new parents and parents-to-be